OltersdorfTech-Org/JulesVern_MagicBox/README.md

 ### Assumptions
 - systemd is available on the target OS.
-- The web UI service can call `systemctl start jv-poweroff.service`.
+- The web UI service user can call `systemctl start jv-poweroff.service` (installer writes a minimal sudoers rule).

 ## Managing the services